taylorwood/taylorwood.github.io/_posts/2016-10-21-cryptopals-pt1.markdown

 ---
 layout: post
-title:  "Working CryptoPals challenges in F#"
+title:  "Working CryptoPals Set 1 challenges in F#"
 date:   2016-10-21 12:00:00
 tags:   crypto fsharp
 ---
 The [CryptoPals challenges](https://cryptopals.com) are a great hands-on introduction to cryptography and [cryptanalysis](https://en.wikipedia.org/wiki/Cryptanalysis).
 This post will outline some of my approaches to the challenges, written in F#.

+My solutions for Set 2 challenges are in [this post]({% post_url 2016-10-23-cryptopals-pt2 %}).

 ## [Challenge 1](https://cryptopals.com/sets/1/challenges/1)